You can bulk import contracts and payment schedules from Microsoft Excel.

 If you have multiple “companies,” also select the correct database in the main menu.

-Export in the left-hand menu.
+Select Export in the left-hand menu.

 The template with the selected contracts is being exported with all fields and the required structure.

-Export).
+Open the exported file from Step 1 (you'll find it in your Download folder).
 You will use this file as a "template": It contains all fields and the required structure.

 Note!

 Do not change the structure (do not add new columns, change column headers or remove columns).
-Just add new content to the fields - and then re-import the same file. -
+Just add new content to the fields - and then re-import the same file.

 Adjust the Fields: